 Here are the 10 fears which could be holding you back from achieving success:

 - Fear of being worthless – when you want to be worthwhile and valuable, but think you are not skilled enough.

 To get over it, you need to analyse what are the skills required to achieve your goal.
 When you list down these attributes, you’ll start to learn new ways to achieve your goals and how you can contribute with your existing skill sets.
 It is about realisation and positive action, which will drive you through this fear.

 Though we love to control things around us, we must do this in moderation and with mindfulness.
-There are things which we can control, like the words we speak, actions we do and paths we choose, rest of the life is out of our control.
-We should accept this fact and be joyous, enjoying the ups and downs unanimously.
+There are things we can control, like, the words we speak, actions we do and paths we choose, rest of the life is out of our control.
+We should accept this fact and be joyous, enjoying the ups and downs of life unanimously.

 One must learn to give unconditionally, especially in these dealings.
-If there is a feeling of give and take, it normally leads to calculations, comparisons, and at last heart burn, when you feel you have given more than you received.
+If there is a feeling of give and take, it normally leads to calculations, comparisons, and at last heart burn.
 Love is a very feeble thing, it may happen in an instant and fade away similarly.
 Normally because expectations mismatch.
-To keep the spark alive, give space, love because you want to give affection and always have your own passions and life.
+To keep the spark alive, give space to your loved ones, love because you want to give affection and always have space for your own passions and life.

 - Fear of uncertainty – most of us are scared of change and uncertainty, like a city, job, friend circle, adventure sports, new dish, and the list goes on.